elementdavv/chaka/README.md

 - Fling horizontally/vertically, to **Scroll Continuously**
 - Under the combination of **Flip Horizontal and not Rtl Text** mode, or of **Flip Vertical and Rtl Text** mode, and scroll to where between two pages, it will slide slowly into the near page.
 This behavior guarantees that any page contents will not be cut off.
 - Under the combination of **Flip Horizontal and Rtl Text** mode, or of **Flip Vertical and not Rtl Text** mode, pages can stay at any position which will never cut off page contents.
 This behavior makes reading across two pages comfortably.
-- Long press one finger on text, to begin **text select**.
+- Long press on text, to begin **text select**.
-- Double tap to **Bookmark** current page.
+- Double tap to create a **Bookmark** on current page.
-- In **Contents** window, swipe left/right to swich or close.
+- In **Contents** window, swipe left/right to switch **Contents** view or close.
 - In **Help** window, swipe right to close.
-- All reading status as of page scale, position, last read page number, as well as all enable button states are remembered across reading sessions for per book.
+- All reading states as of page scale, position, last read page number, as well as all enable button states are remembered across reading sessions for per book.
 - In general, to get the best reading experience mutiple function modes can be employed, adding appropriate screen orientation if needed.

 ## Credits